 Financial Management and Planning

 You truly cannot expect to prevent a personal financial crisis, or climb out of one for that matter, without properly planning and managing your finances.
 Make a schedule, build a budget, take note of your expenses and leave nothing to chance.
-I find spreadsheets work great in helping me manage money like a pro.
+I find spreadsheets work great to keep me on task.

 Taking note of your expenses on the first of every month, or on a schedule coinciding with the timing of your income, may be the key to shedding light on your previous (un-budgeted or ancillary expenses).